Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   > [Info] The product completeness for the selected language is only displayed in the *Completeness* window.
 The completeness button in the *Edit Product* view is not affected by this change.

 - Percentage
-  The current percentage for the product completeness of the selected scope and language is displayed.
-The percentage is automatically updated when you select a different scope or language.
+  The current percentage for the product completeness of the selected channel and language is displayed.
+The percentage is automatically updated when you select a different channel or language.

 ### Edit product - Attributes